Yandex Cloud

 2. Activate the transfer.

-3. Test the replication process.
+3. Test replication.

 If you no longer need the resources you created, delete them.